GatherPress/gatherpress/readme.md

 Topics are like post categories, but for events.

+## Contribute

+If you wish to share in the collaborative of work to build _GatherPress_, please drop us a line either via [WordPress Slack](https://make.wordpress.org/chat/) or on [GatherPress.org](htps://gatherpress.org/get-involved).
+The development location of the GatherPress project can be found at [https://github.com/gatherpress/gatherpress](https://github.com/gatherpress/gatherpress).
+All contributions are welcome: code, design, user interface, documentation, translation, and more.

+### Read Developer Documentation

+Find the developer documentation inside the plugins' `docs` folder.

+### Collaborator Access

+To get write access to the GitHub repo, please reach out to our **GitHub Administrators**: [Mervin Hernandez](https://github.com/MervinHernandez) and [Mike Auteri](https://github.com/mauteri).

+To get access to [GatherPress.org](htps://gatherpress.org/get-involved) via SSH or WP Admin login, please reach out to our **GatherPress.org Administrator**: [Mervin Hernandez](https://github.com/MervinHernandez).

+## Frequently Asked Questions

+### What external services are used in GatherPress?

+- Mapping Services: We use OpenStreetMap and Google Maps to display meeting locations on a map.
+To achieve this, we send the address to OpenStreetMap or Google Maps for rendering.
+- Calendar Integration: GatherPress also supports "Add to Calendar" functionality using Google Calendar and Yahoo!
+Calendar.

 ### What about a PRO version?

 As a Community powered plugin, GatherPress is already the PRO-version.